lebaston100/MIDItoOBS/README.md

   - SaveReplayBuffer: Save the replay buffer
   - PauseRecording: Pauses the recording
   - ResumeRecording: Resume the recording that was previously paused
-  - SetTransitionDuration: Sets the length of the currently selected transistion if supported(fade)(in ms) to a predefined value
+  - SetTransitionDuration: Sets the length of the currently selected transition if supported(fade)(in ms) to a predefined value
   - SetCurrentProfile: Changes to the selected obs profile
   - SetCurrentSceneCollection: Changes to the selected obs scene collection
   - ResetSceneItem: Resets a scene item